Abstract Base Classes

 reference (Union[

-.
-You can control whether this mentions the author of the referenced message using thereplied_user
+Messageto which you are replying, this can be created usingto_reference()or passed directly as aMessage.
+You can control whether this mentions the author of the referenced message using thereplied_userattribute ofallowed_mentionsor by settingmention_author.Added in version 1.6.

 mention_author (Optional[